 Examples include:

-- Clearing a blocked downspout
+- Clearing a blocked downspout or drainage path

 - Turning off a broken water line